drankinatty/gtkwrite/README.md

 This is a fairly good little editor written in Gtk+2 in C. The editor will compile and build (without warning with -Wall -Wextra -pedantic) on Linux with Gtk+2 installed.
 The included Makefile handles the build.
-This is a companion project to Gtkwrite (with syntax highlighting from GtkSourceView 2.10 -- not yet pushed) Both are Licensed under GPLv2.
+This is a companion project to Gtkwrite (with syntax highlighting from GtkSourceView 2.10).
+This is the last commit before the GtkSourceView code was added.
+Both Gtkedit and Gtkwrite are Licensed under GPLv2.

 The editor has the following menu layout and shortcut key layout (if you are comfortable with the layout of kwrite/kate, you will be right at home with this Gtk variant):